 Unfortunately as the field of engagement grows, employee engagement myths also seem to be on the rise.
 Some reports would have you believe that 7 out of 8 American workers are disengaged.
 That’s a staggering statistic!
 But should we believe it?

 We don’t think so.
-Those numbers are exaggerated.
+Based upon our organizational culture assessment data, we believe that those numbers are exaggerated.
 Most of the workforce is not disengaged.
 Complacent or engaged situation by situation, perhaps.

 Employee Engagement Can Always Be Improved

 Just as we believe that anyone can improve in almost any field under the right circumstances, we believe employee engagement can always be improved.
 And that it matters.
 Why?